open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 Distinct meters MUST be treated as separate namespaces for the purposes of detecting [duplicate instrument registrations](#duplicate-instrument-registration).

+Note: `Meter` SHOULD NOT be responsible for the configuration.
+This should be the responsibility of the `MeterProvider` instead.

 ### Duplicate instrument registration